DigitalBrainJS/cp-koa/jsdoc2md/README.hbs.md

   ctx.body= 'Done!';
 })
 ````
-CPromise provides `timeout` method, so you ably to set timeout for each middleware if you need.
+CPromise provides `timeout` method, so you able to set a timeout for each middleware separately if you need to.
 ````javascript
 const app = new CPKoa();